m-lab/website/_pages/10-faq.md

 Specific information on what type of data is collected by each M-Lab test and how it can be accessed is available on our [tests page](https://www.measurementlab.net/tests).

-Who is collecting data?
-Where is it stored?

-For most tests, M-Lab collects and stores raw test data and makes the data publicly available using [Google Cloud Storage](https://www.measurementlab.net/data/docs/gcs/).
-Data for some tests is additionally made available through [Google BigQuery](https://www.measurementlab.net/data/docs/bq/quickstart) so that users can run SQL queries on the data.
-Schema descriptions of the data for [test](https://measurementlab.net/tests) that publish to BigQuery are available on the individual page for each test.

 ### Who is collecting data?
 Where is it stored?

 For most tests, M-Lab collects and stores raw test data and makes the data publicly available using [Google Cloud Storage](https://www.measurementlab.net/data/docs/gcs/).
 Data for some tests is additionally made available through [Google BigQuery](https://www.measurementlab.net/data/docs/bq/quickstart) so that users can run SQL queries on the data.
 Schema descriptions of the data for [test](https://measurementlab.net/tests) that publish to BigQuery are available on the individual page for each test.